-Model INCA–Pathogens (Integrated Catchments Model – Pathogens)
+Model (UKCEH) INCA–Pathogens (Integrated Catchments Model – Pathogens)

 INCA-Pathogens is a processed based dynamic model representation of terrestrial system for pathogen dynamics and instream pathogen dynamics and interactions with bed sediment stores.
 It is spatially semi-distributed.

 Whitehead P G , Leckie H, Rankinen K , Butterfield D, Futter M.N. and Bussi G. 2016 An INCA Model for Pathogens in Rivers and Catchments: Model Structure, Sensitivity Analysis and Application to the River Thames Catchment in the UK, Science of the Total Environment, doi:10.1016/j.scitotenv.2016.01.128. available at http://www.sciencedirect.com/science/article/pii/S0048969716301267

 Timeseries of hydrological and meteorological driving data: Soil moisture deficit (SMD), hydrologically effective rainfall (HER), rainfall, air temperature.
 SMD and HER can be derived via a simple spreadsheet-based hydrology model, or from models such as MORECS